barriost/GSSdoc/class_specs.md

 To know the basics, connected to Juliet itself and know the advice for all containers, please refer to [this file](https://github.com/barriost/GSSdoc/blob/main/README.md).

-Reminder that all apptainer or bash commands need to be run on compute nodes.
+/!\ Remember that all apptainer or bash commands need to be run on compute nodes.

 # Monday, June 29th